 Has the date when Financial Aid is disbursed changed due to the EvCC Card?

-No. However, the time it takes to process payments after funds are disbursed has changed as of Spring quarter 2014.
+No. However, the time it takes to process payments after funds are disbursed has changed.
 You have several choices for receiving your aid, and the time it takes you to get your aid depends on the method you choose.
 See above for information about the timeframe for each way you can get your aid.

 Why can't the Financial Aid office disburse funds earlier?

 Due to state and federal regulations, the Financial Aid office must check grades to make sure students are eligible for aid.
-Winter quarter 2014 grades came out March 27, and Financial Aid disbursement for Spring quarter began the same day.
 If there are discrepancies when grades are checked (for instance you are eligible for full-time Financial Aid but you've only enrolled in five credits), aid won't be disbursed until the issue is resolved.